Key takeaways

 You succeed because of who you are and what you do, not because of OCD.
 Empower yourself by recognizing your strengths are yours alone and that taming OCD will allow those strengths to really shine.

-For more about how OCD distorted my own attention to detail for its own purposes before I found ERP, see page 112 of Fred.
+For more about how OCD distorted my own attention to detail for its own purposes before I found ERP, see page 112 of Is Fred in the Refrigerator?
+Taming OCD and Reclaiming My Life.
 For more about learning to live in the gray, see pages 224 and 267 of Fred.